 Do not be confused with mining pools and cloud mining.
-We’ve already talked about mining pools and how they work.
-Miners in mining pools unite in order to sum their computational resources and discover the next block.
-Each miner in a mining pool uses his/her own mining equipment (hardware, software, etc.).
-Cloud mining was created for those who don’t want to spend a fortune on expensive mining rigs but are still willing to mine cryptocurrency.
+We’ve already talked about pools and how they work.
+Miners unite in order to sum their computational resources and discover the next block.
+Each miner uses his/her own mining equipment (hardware, software, etc.).
+Cloud was created for those who don’t want to spend a fortune on expensive mining rigs but are still willing to mine cryptocurrency.

-To put it simply, a user pays a mining cloud provider so that the latter can use its resources to mine crypto assets.
-Meanwhile, a user will get a mining reward.
-In this case, users don’t need to obtain mining equipment but still get a reward.
+To put it simply, a user pays a cloud provider so that the latter can use its resources to mine crypto assets.
+Meanwhile, a user will get a reward.
+In this case, users don’t need to obtain equipment but still get a reward.

 Just Want Bitcoins?

 In case you don’t want to spend too much money and time on expensive mining rigs and all the nuances, the instant exchange platform Changelly is always at your service.
 Exchange, sell, and buy Bitcoin (BTC) and over 170 crypto assets with ease.

 Changelly provides different payment methods, including bank cards (Visa, Mastercard), bank transfers, and Apple Pay.
 Buy crypto at the best rates on the crypto market and pay with your native currency – Changelly accepts over 50 fiat currencies.